‘Why blog?’, you ask. Busy small business owners often over look the multiple benefits of blogging.

 Advantages of using a blog alongside social media

-Producing good content, and providing it to followers builds trust, builds on brand awareness and makes your networks a lot more interesting.
+Producing good content and providing it to followers builds trust, increases brand awareness and makes your networks a lot more interesting.

-A blog can be an online customer service hub
+A customer service hub online

 Find out more about your online audience